-To help you make your decision, you can use the classic Boston Consulting Group Matrix, which has been taught to MBA students for over 30 years.
-The BCG matrix uses the criteria of market growth rate and market share to analyze brand portfolios and allocate financial resources.
+To help you make your decision, you can use the classic Boston Consulting Group Matrix, which MBA students have used for decades.
+The BCG matrix applies the criteria of market growth rate and market share to analyze brand portfolios and allocate financial resources.
 It consists of a 2×2 matrix with four categories apparently named by a 3-year-old:

 - Question Marks: products with low share of a high-growth market

 - Stars: products with high share of a high-growth market

 - Cash Cows: products with high share of a low-growth market

 - Dogs: products with low share of a low-growth market

 Theoretically, most products pass through all four stages as they mature, starting out as question marks and ending up as dogs.
 Some products can also sit right on a border between categories.
 (Note: I use “products” here, but you can also use the matrix to analyze brands or entire businesses.)

 Now, if you have time and want to impress your boss, you could treat the matrix crossbars as an X axis and a Y axis, with your products relatively positioned within each box.
 However, doing so could lead to a marathon discussion over whether a product should be positioned a little bit higher or lower and possibly to the right a bit… in other words, the dreaded paralysis by analysis.
 So unless you’re getting paid by the hour, I recommend sticking to a simple 2×2 matrix.